akyrillidis/comp414-514/index.md

 Drinking (coffee, tea, water) is allowed in class.
 Try not to eat your lunch in class as the classes are typically active.

-- Policies on Late Assignments
-Assignments (scribing, reviews, project) should be turned on time.
-You receive a 10% penalty for each day of delay, up to 2 days.
-No submissions after the 2 day grace period.
-Exceptions will be given to very extreme circumstances, with proper documentations.

 - Academic Integrity and Honesty
 Students are required to comply with the university policy on academic integrity found in the Honor System Handbook [*(http://honor.rice.edu/honor-system-handbook/)*](http://honor.rice.edu/honor-system-handbook/).